Mario Bergara (politician)

-Mario Esteban Bergara Duque (born 4 May 1965) is a Uruguayan economist, accountant and politician serving as Intendant of Montevideo since 2025.
+Mario Esteban Bergara Duque (/es/; born 4 May 1965) is a Uruguayan economist, accountant and politician serving as Intendant of Montevideo since 2025.
 A member of the Broad Front, he previously served as Senator of the Republic in the 49th Legislature, as president of the Central Bank of Uruguay between 2008–2013 and again from 2015–2018, and as minister of Economy and Finance from 2013 to 2015.

 Early life

 Bergara, along with his twin brother, was born on 4 May 1965 in Montevideo to a family of Spanish descent.
 His parents were members of the Colorado Party.
 He attended primary school at Escuela N° 137 María Noya and secondary school at Liceo Nº 26 Líber Falco.
 Bergara attended the University of the Republic for his undergraduate studies, graduating as an economist and public accountant in 1987 and 1990.
 In 1998, he obtained his doctorate in economics from the University of California, Berkeley after completing his master's degree in economics a year earlier, also at Berkeley.
 In 2008, Bergara was awarded the Elise and Walter A. Haas International Award from Berkeley.

 Bergara started to revolt against the civic-military dictatorship of Uruguay as early as sixteen years old, starting off by collecting signatures and distributing flyers.
 In 1983, Bergara joined the Communist Youth Union.